Rashidun cavalry: Equipment

 Contrary to popular belief among historians, that the Arabians during the 6th century were unarmored light cavalry raiders, Eduard Alofs argues that the Arab horsemen, whether they are Rashiduns, Ghassanids, or Lakhmids were in fact heavily armoured elite nobles, akin to Cataphract in armors.
 The Muslim army in time of Muhammad also had a particular type of body armour called "al-Kharnaq", which was characterized as flexible.

-For their armaments, the Early Arabic horsemens are theoretically used the following arms in battle:
+For their armaments, the Early Arabic horsemen are theoretically used the following arms in battle: